felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 Most apps require products ref codes to process orders correctly.
 You can either enter products ref codes manually in the Just Eat Takeaway back office, or ask their support team to enter them for you.

-For more information, see [Map Ref Codes](/apps/just-eat-takeaway/connect-hubrise).
+For more information, see [Map Ref Codes](/apps/just-eat-takeaway/map-ref-codes).

 ## 3. Connect the Bridge

 ---

 **IMPORTANT NOTE:** Just Eat Takeaway Bridge connects to HubRise at the location level.
-For more information, see [Locations](/docs/locations/).
+For more information, see our online help page [Locations](/docs/locations/).

 ---